christofmuc/dw8000_wav2syx/README.md

     pip install dw8000_wav2syx-christofmuc

-This will install three command line tools, of which you will probably wnat to use only one.
+This will install three command line tools, of which you will probably want to use only one.
 To convert a WAV file into a SYX file that you can e.g. send to your Korg with Midi-OX, just type

     dw8000_wav2syx --store True "Volume 8.wav" Volume8.syx